I want to share with you a Story of Self-Awareness

 She finds a whole herd of goats.
-She goes after the goats because she is very, very hungry.
+And she goes after the goats because she is very, very hungry.

 She is ravenous.
 So she attacks them desperately, and she gets so tired and runs so hard that she collapses in exhaustion and she dies giving birth to her cub.

 When the goats return to the field, they find the motherless newborn.
 Those goats decide to adopt him.
 So he grows up repeating behaviors like those around him.
 He bleats.
-He eats grass.
+And he eats grass.
 He believes himself to be a goat.